dlaboka-misla/ToDoWeb-app/README.md

 # to-do web-app develop branch
-Responsive Web Application for one user.
+Responsive Web Application for multiple users.

-The user can:
+The users can:

- **Register with a username, email and password**.
-note: For user authentication, i use [passport dependency](http://www.passportjs.org/docs/) When registering, i check for valid email and valid password.
-The password is encrypted (using [bcrypt](https://medium.com/@mridu.sh92/a-quick-guide-for-authentication-using-bcrypt-on-express-nodejs-1d8791bb418f)
+ **Register with a username, email and password** The app uses [passport dependency](http://www.passportjs.org/docs/), checks for valid email and valid password.
+The password is encrypted using [bcrypt](https://medium.com/@mridu.sh92/a-quick-guide-for-authentication-using-bcrypt-on-express-nodejs-1d8791bb418f).

 **Login** to their profile.

-Make to-do List for the current week, Sunday till Saturday.
+Make to-do list for the current week, Sunday till Saturday.
 The dates follow the current time.

-The page reloads each week, i.e. the tasks remain and are visible only for the current week.
+note: The tasks don't remain and are not visible for the current week as the web-app for ONE USER on master branch.
+For that, I either need to create another (nested) map for each user which will increase the complexity of app or use a database.

 **Edit** the task with a click on the paragraph.
 To input edited text, click on the arrow or press enter.

-**Delete** the task by one click on the x image.
+**Delete** the task with a click on the delete-icon, x image.

 **If checked/crossed can not delete or edit the task.**